This post was updated on May 7, 2023

 Defy Wood Brightener is an oxalic acid blend deck brightener and neutralizer.
 Designed to be used with either the Defy Wood Cleaner or the Defy Stain Stripper.
-Defy’s Wood Brightener is a concentrated liquid gallon that can make up to 5 gallons covering about 750 square feet.
-The purpose of this product is to “brighten” the wood’s appearance while canceling the caustic effects from wood cleaners and stain strippers.
+Defy’s Wood Brightener is a concentrated liquid gallon that can make up to 5 gallons, covering about 750 square feet.
+This product aims to “brighten” the wood’s appearance while canceling the caustic effects of wood cleaners and stain strippers.
 Helps to prep new decking by removing mill glaze.
-Defy Wood Brightener can also be used to remove rust spots from brick, concrete, and masonry.
+Defy Wood Brightener can also remove rust spots from brick, concrete, and masonry.

 Note: This deck brightener can be used to neutralize any deck cleaner or deck stain stripper.

-– An almost immediate reaction when applying.
+An almost immediate reaction when applying.
 The Defy Wood Brightener lightened the wood right before our eyes.
-After the wood dried there was a very natural look to the cedar decking.
+After the wood dried, the cedar decking looked very natural.

-– Concentrated liquid gallon makes up to 5 gallons.
-One gallon for $19.99 covered the 600 square foot deck with ease.
+A concentrated liquid gallon makes up to 5 gallons.
+One gallon for $19.99 easily covered the 600-square-foot deck.

-– Defy’s wood brightener applies very easily with a pump sprayer.
-No issues with clogging the sprayer.
-There was no need to scrub or wash the wood after applying.
-Just rinse with water to remove any residue after 15 minutes of activation.
+Defy’s wood brightener applies very easily with a pump sprayer.
+There were no issues with clogging the sprayer.
+There was no need to scrub or wash the wood after applying it.
+After 15 minutes of activation, just rinse with water to remove any residue.

 Product Information: